 In Tennessee, color of title is not required to make an adverse possession claim.
 However, having color of title can reduce the required continuous occupation time to 7 years instead of the usual 20 years.
 With any sort of documentation that conveys ownership, a squatter must only occupy the property for 7 years before they can make a claim.

-A squatter who has successfully completed an adverse possession claim would have color of title as well.
+A squatter who has successfully completed an adverse possession claim would obtain color of title.

 Do Squatters Have to Pay Property Taxes in Tennessee?

-In Tennessee, squatters are required to pay property taxes in order to make an adverse possession claim.
+In Tennessee, squatters are required to pay property taxes to make an adverse possession claim.
 Property taxes must be paid for all 20 years of continuous occupation time.
-The only exception to this requirement is if the squatter has color of title and the continuous occupation time frame has been reduced from 20 years to 7 years.
-Then, the squatter does not have to pay property taxes for those 7 years.
+The only exception to this requirement is if the squatter has color of title and the continuous occupation time frame >has been reduced from 20 years to 7 years.
+Then, the squatter does not have to pay property taxes for those years.

 How to Get Rid of Squatters in Tennessee

 Tennessee does not have specific laws for how to remove squatters.
-The landowner must file a judicial eviction in order to begin the process.
+The landowner must file a judicial eviction to begin the process.

 The squatter may leave personal property behind.
 If this is the case, the landowner must notify the squatter that they want to remove the property.
 If the tenant has not reclaimed their property in 30 days, the landlord can dispose of it as they see fit.

 The sheriff is the only law enforcement officer that can help a landowner in a squatting situation.
-The local police and other law enforcement officers can deal with criminal trespassers, but they do not have the authority to remove a squatter.
-A landowner must call the sheriff if they are dealing with a squatting situation.)
+The local police and other law enforcement officers can help with criminal trespassers, but they do not have the authority to remove a squatter.

 Tips for Protecting Yourself from Squatters in Tennessee